-Students are resposible for familiarizing themselves with SAIT's Academic Regulations and Refund Policies.
-Visit sait.ca/policy
+Students are responsible for familiarizing themselves with SAIT's Policies and Procedures.

 Auditing a course

 A student may audit a course by declaring their intention at the time of registration.
 Full fees are paid.
 The student will participate in the course but will not be formally evaluated on their performance.
 An "AUD" grade will appear on the student transcript and will not be changed to a letter grade or credit.
 The academic chair or program coordinator must approve a student's registration in the course.